 When cutting wood, you will notice that some area of the wood is harder than the other wood surface.

-When a chainsaw hits such an area, a chainsaw kickback (which involves the sudden jolt by the chainsaw in an upward direction) occurs, and this can be very dangerous.
-It is possible for the chainsaw to jolt back to the user during this process.
+When a chainsaw hits such an area, a chainsaw kickback (which involves the sudden jolt by the chainsaw in an upward direction) can be very dangerous; the chainsaw can jolt back to the user during this process.
 If such a user is not on protective wear, he or she may get hit by the chainsaw.

 Chainsaw chaps help to protect the legs of a chainsaw user from getting hit by the chainsaw.
 It does this by stopping the chainsaw from rotating and stopping the sprocket of the chain.